 Pocket Reduction Surgery in Phoenix, AZ

 Over 60 million Americans are suffering from some degree of periodontal (or commonly known as gum) disease caused by a sticky plaque build-up on the teeth.
 Most of our patients find that, daily brushing and flossing is enough to fight dental plaque build-up.
 However, in some cases, the plaque build up is so severe that it has to be removed via pocket reduction surgery.
-If you are suffering from gum disease, visit the Arizona Periodontal Group for pocket reduction surgery in Phoenix, Arizona.
+If you are suffering from gum disease, visiting Arizona Periodontal Group for an assessment can be vital.
+If needed Dr. Trujillo can provide pocket reduction surgery in Phoenix, Arizona.

-Dr. Trujillo and his team of highly trained dental team at Arizona Periodontal Group have been working together for years to provide citizens of Phoenix with top-quality dental care.
-With state-of-the-art technology and years of dental training, you can make sure that you are receiving some of the best dental care around.
-Dr. Trujillo is highly educated in procedures like dental implants, bruxism treatments, LANAP surgeries, and pocket reduction surgery for severe cases of periodontal disease.
-Call or visit our offices for a consultation appointment and more information on our other dental treatments.
-We can’t wait to help you decide which treatment is best for you!
+Dr. Trujillo and his highly trained dental team at Arizona Periodontal Group have been working together for years to provide patients of Phoenix with top-quality dental care.
+With state-of-the-art technology and years of dental training, you can feel confident that you are receiving some of the best dental care in Phoenix.
+Dr. Trujillo is highly educated in procedures like dental implants, bruxism treatments, LANAP, and pocket reduction for severe cases of periodontal disease.
+You can schedule an appointment for a consultation with Dr. Trujillo for the best treatment option for you.
+You also can to learn about more information on our other dental service we offer.
+We can’t wait to help you improve your smile and quality of life.

 What Is A Periodontal Pocket?